Property Buyer's Guide

 Whether you're buying your first investment property or expanding your portfolio, understanding all the upfront and ongoing costs is essential.
 This guide walks you through every tax, fee, and expense you can expect — so there are no surprises on transfer day.

 NSW transfer duty (stamp duty) applies to all property purchases.
 It uses a progressive sliding scale — you only pay each rate on the portion of the purchase price within that band.
 Thresholds are CPI-indexed annually on 1 July.
 The rates shown apply to the 2025–26 financial year.
+Rates shown are for investors / non-first-home-buyers — first home buyer concessions and exemptions are not modelled.

 Transfer Duty (NSW) works on a sliding scale — you only pay the higher rate on the portion of the price that falls within each band, not on the full purchase price.